mortar-works/mortar-website/src/site/case-studies/reducing-school-exclusions-in-cheshire.md

 ---------------------------------------------------------------------------------------------------------------------------------
 The impact of a school exclusion is enormous.
 The increasing rates of exclusion and the inequality associated with exclusion rates amongst certain groups of young people is a national problem.
 Local areas need flexible support in the design and delivery of an effective evidence-led response.

-Our tool presents a tailored triage module, for helping teachers assess the needs of a young person, allowing them to specify what types of alternative support might be of interest or preferred.
+Using a tailored version of our triage tool we help teachers assess the needs of a young person, allowing them to specify what types of alternative support might be of interest or preferred.
 The tool then creates a recommended selection of accredited local area services and organisations, making the process of sharing information with young people, families and carers more personalised, quicker and easier.

 <figure>
   <img src="{{ '/static/images/use-cases/whatworks01.png' | url }}" />